HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 ### How to start ###

-There are branches created to each assignment, including a FinalSolution-branch.
-You may start at any one you like.
-For a challenge, checkout the FinalSolution-branch and go to Assignment #4 where you will increase performance by re-implementing serialization, scaling, re-implementing storage etc.
+There are folders created for each assignment, including a **FinalSolution** folder which contains the suggested final solution.
+You may start at any folder you like.

+For a challenge, open the solution in the FinalSolution-folder and go to Assignment #4 where you will increase performance by re-implementing serialization, scaling, re-implementing storage etc.

 ### Resources ###